 10. For a Minimalist Effect, Take Photos in Front of a Black Background

-If you take photos in colourful places, your smoke grenade might blend in and not stand out.
-To avoid this, photograph your subject in front of a neutral-coloured background.
+If you take photos in colorful places, your smoke grenade might blend in and not stand out.
+To avoid this, photograph your subject in front of a neutral-colored background.

 I recommend using a black background to create a fine art photography feel.
 Black will also emphasise the contrast between your subject and the smoke.
 All without adding any distractions.